iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 > _this is when you implement Virtual WAN in default configuration_

 - Traffic between VNets is routed and filtered by the Hub Firewall
-  - Firewal is managing only core security rules, like filtering connectivity between spokes and outside, and outbound internet, of course
+  - Firewal is managing only core security rules, like filtering connectivity between spokes, WAN, and internets, of course
 - Traffic between subnets is routed directly by the virtual network and filtered on the NSG
   - Only incoming rules are used in the NSG.
   - Outgoing traffic is not controlled in the NSG